 We learnt how a supply chain management system can help you grow revenues for your eCommerce business, now let’s discuss why it’s important for emergencies too.

-This attention to detail can prove to be very valuable as you can point out potentially problematic areas.
-You can look out for possible threats and minimise them in advance.
+This attention to detail can help you look out for possible threats and minimise them in advance.
 You have more control over your eCommerce business operations and in turn – your revenues.
 This includes having backup suppliers, vendors and other risk mitigation measures ready.